Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 * What is the percentage of males and females?
 How different are each gender in preference for products?

 ## Data Collection
-The dataset used in this project was downloaded from Kaggle then exported to Google Sheets for data cleaning
+The dataset used in this project was downloaded from Kaggle then exported to Google Sheets for data cleaning.

 ## Data Wrangling/Preparation
 To make sure that the data is accurate, and therefore reliable, data cleaning was conducted using Google Sheets by: